A common problem that we treat is Tailbone Pain! Pelvic Floor PT is the solution you have been looking for! It works!

 I specialize in treating tailbone pain using effective pelvic floor PT methods!
 Because there are numerous pelvic floor muscles that attach directly to the tailbone as well as pelvic joints around the tailbone, the quality, hands-on, gentle treatments I offer help resolve your condition.

 Purple Mountain Physical Therapy, located in Grand Rapids, Michigan, is a specialty pelvic health physical therapy clinic.
 We help women and men with pelvic floor dysfunction, bladder, bowel and sexual health problems recover so they can live an active life!
 Our program for pelvic pain, including coccyx pain, SI joint pain, pubic bone pain and low back pain, is comprehensive and results oriented!
-We have been exclusively focused on pelvic health for over 20 years and offer a level of expertise and wholistic care that you won’t find elsewhere!
+We have been exclusively focused on pelvic health for over 20 years and offer a level of expertise and holistic care that you won’t find elsewhere!
 If you are wondering if we may be able to help you, call 616-516-4334 to talk to Dr. Maureen O’Keefe, DPT.
 We can discuss your symptoms and condition and determine if pelvic floor PT may help you!

 Dr. Maureen O’Keefe, DPT